ipfs/community/ecosystem-audit/README.md

 - An IPFS-related conversation between developers on Twitter counts as a channel *if* we have the resources to monitor for that conversation and a playbook in place for consistent, helpful ways to nudge our way into that conversation
 - The [ipfs.io](https://ipfs.io) website is without doubt a channel: We create and maintain the website, we have total control over the messaging, etc

-As part of OKRs, this audit will discover and spell out currently existing channels, including the degree to which we *currently* have influence/control and the amount of effort/resource required to establish an optimal degree of influence/control.
+As part of OKRs, this audit will discover and spell out currently existing channels, including the degree to which we *currently* have influence/control and the amount of effort/resource (particularly monitoring) required to establish an optimal degree of effectiveness.

 ## Q1 2020 Objectives and Key Results (OKRs)
 The items outlined below represent the deliverables of this audit effort.